loctools/locjson/README.md

 9. Easy to extend to store extra properties, if needed for external tools.

-See the full example at the bottom of the specification.

 # Status

 -   **DRAFT**.
 The document is expected to be updated/clarified.